lawrsp/with-view-state/README.md

 # Configure

-The configure that the decorator withViewState() accept.
+The configure that the decorator withViewState() accepts.

 ## getViewState : Function(store): viewStateStore